strengejacke/ggeffects/README.md

 ## Why do we need (marginal/conditional) effects or (adjusted) predicted values?

-Results of regression models are typically presented as tables that are easy to understand.
-For more complex models that include interaction or transformed terms (like quadratic or spline terms), tables with raw regression coefficients are difficult to interpret.
-In such cases, *adjusted predictions* or *marginal means* are far easier to understand.
+After fitting a model, it is useful generate model-based estimates (expected values, or *adjusted predictions*) of the response variable for different combinations of predictor values.
+Such estimates can be used to make inferences about relationships between variables.

+*Adjusted predictions* or *marginal means* are often easier to understand than raw regression coefficients.
 In particular, their visualization allows to intuitively get the idea of how predictors and outcome are associated, even for complex models.

 ## Aims of this package